maliksalman/kpack-showcase/README.md

     -q -N ""
 ```

-4. A private Git repository hosted by the above mentioned Git provider and accessible via above generated SSH key-pair.
+4. You will need a private Git repository hosted by the above mentioned Git provider and accessible via above generated SSH key-pair.
 This needs to be a *cloud-native buildpacks* compatible code-base - like a spring-boot app.
 For example, https://github.com/maliksalman/spring-data-jpa-sample.
 If you want to use that code, fork the repository but keep the forked copy private so the SSH keys generated above can be utilized.

 6. Access to a Docker registry where OCI images will be uploaded to.
 This example assumes [Google Cloud Container Registry](https://cloud.google.com/container-registry).
 The [JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to access GCP services programmatically is needed.
 Once obtained, place the contents in `creds/gcr-key.json`